thaumazein/hcp-education-assignment/terraform-getting-started.md

 # Getting Started with Terraform

 Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).
-In this tutorial, you will use Terraform to provision a Docker container on your local machine.
+In this tutorial, you will use Terraform to provision a Docker container, which will deploy a running Nginx server on your local machine.

 ## Prerequisites